yDkay/Bravo-Care-Automation/TestPlan/TestCases/testCase-Cart.md

 # Cart

-## Here we can organize all the test cases related to the Cart functionality
+## Here we can organize some of the test cases related to the Cart functionality

 </br>